sa-concept-refactoring/doc/main.typ

 For the second refactoring a subset of the initial idea (@third_idea) was implemented.
 The refactoring is replacing the generic parameter `T` with `auto`.
+This tweak helps to reduce the amount of lines and makes the code more readable.

 Following examples are showing how the code would be refactored.
 This refactoring heps reducing the amount